-While I really love sharing recipes (like Healthy Almond Joy and Homemade Chocolate / Carob Chips), kitchen tips (The Easiest Way to Peel Garlic), and DIY recipes (like No Streak Glass Cleaner) that make it easier for all of you to clean up your life and diet, I really want to also share from my heart.
+While I really love sharing easy healthy recipes, and DIY beauty, personal care and home care recipes that make it easier for all of you to clean up your life and diet, I really want to also share from my heart.

 Stories about this health journey – where we’ve been and where we are now.

 Because we are real people and so are my readers.
 And by learning and sharing together we can help each other navigate this path towards greater health.

 Our Journey of Eczema and Food Allergies Starts